 AIHC-National Center Mentoring Program

 The AIHC-National Center Mentoring Program is recruiting applicants for the next cohort.
 This year-long program will begin in July and ends August the following year with a recognition at the Nexus Summit.
-Mentors and mentees who are selected will be matched based on mentee needs and mentor expertise and experience.
+Mentors and mentees who are selected will be matched based on needs and experience.
 Over the course of the year, pairs will schedule monthly meetings, participate in quarterly learning activities with the larger group, and provide evaluation feedback to improve the mentoring program.

 Eligibility and Criteria for Selection

 Criteria for being a good mentor are difficult to define.
 Being an experienced IPE leader does not necessarily prohibit you from being mentored by someone in an area where you are seeking advice or would like to develop deeper expertise.
 By the same token, you may not see yourself as an interprofessional leader yet, but you have strong experience in specific areas that would allow you to mentor someone seeking help with that aspect of interprofessional practice or education.
 At a minimum:

 · Be a faculty member in university environment in a health or health-related profession

 · Have a demonstrated commitment to interprofessional practice, education, and scholarship